Tanzu-Solutions-Engineering/steeltoe-workshop-getting-started/02-tracing.md

 }
 ```

-Finally, set the eureka URL by editing appsettings.json in **both** WeatherService and WeatherClient and adding the following:
+Finally, set the eureka URL by editing appsettings.json in **both** WeatherService and WeatherClient and adding the following.
+The url defaults to the one below so this step can be skipped in local environments.

 ```json
   "Eureka": {